man brushes a woman's real hand and a rubber hand hidden from her view

 Gate control theory of pain

 While there have been many theories about pain since the early 19th century, the major breakthrough in pain research is the gate control theory of pain.
-Developed by Dr. Ronald Melzack and Dr. Patrick Wall in the early 1960s, the gate control theory of pain states that non-painful stimulus, usually from the peripheral nerves, can close the “gate” of the neurons in the spinal cord that relay messages to the brain.
+Developed by Dr. Ronald Melzack and Dr. Patrick Wall in the early 1960s, the gate control theory of pain says that non-painful stimuli, usually from the peripheral nerves, can close the “gate” of the neurons in the spinal cord that relay messages to the brain.

 Neuromatrix theory of pain

 The neuromatrix theory of pain is an update of the gate control theory, where it shifts the focus away from the peripheral nerves and toward the spinal cord and the brain.
-It doesn’t negate the previous theory; it expands its explanation.

 Enactive approach to pain